theotherphil/imagecli/README_template.txt

 ## Installation

-Either install using cargo, or clone this repo and built it locally.
+Either install using cargo, or clone this repo and build it locally.

 ```
 cargo install imagecli